Santino7777/quantra-courses/README.md

 ## 📂 Repository Contents

-- ### Options and Futures: Trading Strategies
+- ### Options and Futures:
-  - Learn fundamental and advanced options and futures strategies with real-world examples.
+  - Learn fundamentals of Options Trading Strategies in Python.

 - ### Quantitative Trading: Introduction to Machine Learning
   - Explore the basics of machine learning in trading through interactive Jupyter notebooks.